5

 Free

-In Foundations II, Cope brings together oyster shells, a core material used to form middens on the artist’s country, North Stradbroke Island, and cement, the material being extracted from that land to form other foundations elsewhere.
+Megan Cope discusses her work Foundations II, inour current exhibition Material Politics, which features artists who use everyday materials and approaches to explore issues of ecology, inequality, surveillance, and sovereignty.
+In Foundations II, she brings together oyster shells, a core material used to form middens on the artist’s country, North Stradbroke Island, and cement, the material being extracted from that land to form other foundations elsewhere.

 Guest Info